 Training sessions should be small and short, for example 5-10 minutes a couple of times a day is plenty.
 A puppy will only have a short attention span, and will tire quickly.
 You want to ensure that the session ends on a positive note, and not go on for so long that they lose interest and start getting things wrong.
 The basic things your new puppy must learn (besides toilet and crate training) are:

 - • Walk to heel

 Once the basics are in place and are consistent, other fun things to teach could be:

 - • Speak

 To train your puppy, first you must start off with no distractions, for instance in a room the puppy is used to, with no other people or loud noises.
 This reduces the chances of the puppy getting distracted.
 Prepare yourself with some tasty treats which your puppy is used to, so they will not get an upset tummy.
-Little Star are great as they can be broken up into small pieces, so as not to overload them with too much food.
+Vet's Kitchen Little Stars are great as they can be broken up into small pieces, so as not to overload them with too much food.
 Small pieces of cheddar cheese or chicken are also good, if your dog can tolerate them.
 Keep some treats which are ‘special’ for training, so if your puppy is already getting chicken with his dinner for instance, he will be less likely to see it as a good reward.
 A treat pouch is useful, which you can attach to your waist so it is easy to reach.

 How Do I Teach My Puppy To Sit?